andre-st/dotfiles/README.md

 I'm not a big video gamer anymore and prefer dedicated hardware for working and gaming (ie consoles with minimal maintenance and games just working).
-So there are no games on the PC.
+So there are no games on my economic PCs.

 In my childhood, middle and late adolescence I played a lot of video games, sometimes on my own systems (GB, CPC, C64, PC),